 Each page has its own toolbars and menus, which perform desired functions and facilitate intuitive navigation through the GUI.
-For example, clicking the "New" toolbar button from any page in the GUI will bring the Source Page to the top of the window stack with a new file open and ready for editing.
+For example, clicking the "New" toolbar but-

 3.2 Command Page

 The Command Page is designed for entering interactive commands and viewing results.